Noncommutative homological mirror functor: K ahler manifolds with finite group symmetry

-\subsubsection{Formal dual group quotient of an LG model}
+\subsection{Formal dual group quotient of an LG model}

-The mirror of the geometry $\widetilde{X}$ upstairs should be given by a quotient of the mirror $(\cA,W)$ of $X$ downstairs by the `dual group' of $G$.
-When $G$ is Abelian, its dual is simply its character group.
-However its dual is not known when $G$ is non-Abelian.
-Nevertheless we can formally define the dual group quotient in the language of quiver algebra.
+The mirror of the geometry $\widetilde{X}$ upstairs should be given by the quotient of the LG model $(\cA,W)$ of $X$ by the `dual group' of $G$.
+When $G$ is Abelian, its dual is simply the character group $\hat{G}$, and we have the quotient of $(\cA,W)$ by $\hat{G}$ from the last section.
+However we do not have a direct definition of the dual group when $G$ is non-Abelian.
+Nevertheless we can formally define the dual group quotient of $(\cA,W)$ using G-grading and smash product specialized to quivers.

-The essential information is a function from the set of arrows of $Q$ to $G$.
-When $G$ is Abelian, the function is equivalent to an action of the character group $\hat{G}$ on the path algebra of $Q$ by scaling the generators.
-In the context of mirror symmetry, the function is given by Lemma \ref{lem:g_x} from the mirror $A$-side.
+First we need an action on $(\cA,W)$.
+It is given by a $G$-grading on the quiver algebra $\cA = \Lambda Q / R$ (\cite{GrM}) such that $W$ has degree $1 \in G$.
+Concretely it is a function $\mathfrak{f}$ from the set of arrows of $Q$ to $G$ satisfying the properties in the following definition.
+We call it to be a formal dual group action on $(\cA,W)$.